The pandemic continues to cause unprecedented disruption across industries worldwide.

 The improper drainage and sanitation systems, unsafe drinking water and unhygienic living conditions can significantly increase the risk of enteric diseases.
 This, along with a substantial rise in medical tourism in recent years, represents one of the key factors impelling the market growth.
 Besides this, the increasing awareness among individuals about the benefits of early diagnosis is acting as another major growth-inducing factor.
 Apart from this, several international agencies, such as the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF), are conducting awareness programs and setting up healthcare camps in different countries to promote the testing of enteric diseases.
 Moreover, several key players are focusing on the commercialization of novel testing technologies, which is contributing to the market growth.
 Furthermore, as human coronaviruses cases are associated with enteric diseases, several healthcare institutes are conducting studies to find interrelation between enteric disease and the coronavirus disease (COVID-19).

-IMARC Group provides an analysis of the key trends in each sub-segment of the global enteric disease testing market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global enteric disease testing market report, along with forecasts for growth at the global and regional level from 2021-2026.
 Our report has categorized the market based on region, product type, technique, disease type and end-user.

 Breakup by Product Type:

 Breakup by Region:

 The report has also analysed the competitive landscape of the market with some of the key players being Abbott Laboratories, BD (Becton, Dickinson and Company), Bio-Rad Laboratories Inc., Biomerica Inc., Biomérieux SA, Cepheid Inc. (Danaher Corporation), Coris BioConcept, DiaSorin, Meridian Bioscience Inc. and Quest Diagnostics.